bfirner/essays/20250108-LearningAndRegularizationForLinearFunctions.md

 The answer is no^[I got a loss of 2.7000623958883807e-13 (thanks floating point arithmetic!) which is basically 0.].
 The real solution is regularization.
 The mechanics of how a regularizing function can fix this are complicated, depending upon the function.
-For the simplest case, consider assigning a penalty to all weights (the "weight_decay" option in torch.optim.SGD.
+For the simplest case, consider assigning a penalty to all weights (the "weight_decay" option in torch.optim.SGD).
 Those weights do not cause any loss, but changing them will not increase loss either.
 A weight decay will slowly drive them to 0, with the weight of the fifth neuron changing back to its value before we added them into the network.